Learning Snapshots - Globalize Your Classroom

-Global Snapshots are designed to pique your students' curiosity about the world.
-The snapshots combine pictures, captions, question prompts, and informational links to help your students think globally.
+Learning Snapshots are designed to pique your students' curiosity about the world.
+These snapshots combine pictures, captions, question prompts, and informational links to help your students think globally.
 We want students to develop in four areas of Global Competency: Investigate the World, Recognize Perspectives, Communicate Ideas, and Take Action.

-Global Snapshots are designed to inspire students to begin investigating the world and recognizing that perspectives differ based on local culture.
+Learning Snapshots inspire students to investigate the world and recognize how perspectives differ based on local cultures.
 These snapshots are selected to intrigue your students and invite them to learn more about their role in and connection to our larger humanity.
 When thinking about other cultures, we want students to think along the lines of, "I wonder why that is?"
 There are many ways to do things, and different cultures often do things differently.
 Instead of describing a difference as "weird" or "wrong" teach students to approach differences with curiosity.
-This will help students to develop empathy and a deeper understanding of other cultures.
+This will help students develop empathy and a deeper understanding of other cultures.

 Use the website subpages under Global Snapshots in the menu above for global inspiration in the areas of architecture, design, environment, food, nature, outdoor art, traditional arts and crafts, and transportation and signs.

 Each Learning Snapshop follows the same structure:

 Learn more with related content: link to a website

 The Taj Mahal at sunrise in July.
 The Taj Mahal was built between 1631 and 1648 and is a UNESCO World Heritage Site.

 Researchable question: Why was the Taj Mahal built?

 Essential question: Why are some sites considered to have "outstanding universal value"?

 Learn more with related content: Taj Mahal UNESCO World Heritage List